Why Is My Border Terrier Aggressive?

 Treatment depends on the underlying cause of the allergies and can involve avoiding exposure to allergens, changes in diet, or medication.

-While there are some health conditions that are more common in Border Terriers than in other breeds, overall they are healthy dogs with a lifespan of 12-15 years.
+While some health conditions are more common in Border Terriers than in other breeds, overall they are healthy dogs with a lifespan of 12-15 years.
 With proper care and regular vet checkups, your Border Terrier will enjoy many happy and healthy years by your side.

 Grooming